dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

 ## Monads in Haskell

+Later, following and building on top of Moggi's work, {== a group of researchers ==}{>> It was Phil Wadler who, first and foremost, popularized Monads in FP.
+It's worth to single him out.
+All the rest of the development built on his work <<}
-Later, following and building on top of Moggi's work, a group of researchers related to the Haskell programming language incorporated monads as a way of structuring pure functional programs.
+related to the Haskell programming language incorporated monads as a way of structuring pure functional programs.
 First, monads were used to combine input/output and lazy evaluation, and then they became an integral part of